pebblecode/pebble-handbook/great-work/design/ux-research/user-testing.md

 * What do you think will happen if you click on that?
 * How would you perform [ function x ]?

+##Leaving something out

-If you're not sure about whether a feature is important or not, leave it out.
+If you're not sure about whether a feature is important or not, leave it out of the design.
+If it's a wireframe then you can just delete it.
+If it's part of a production system, then you may be able to get that feature turned off on a staging site.
 If it's important the participants will notice.
 If it's not they will be able to carry on.
+This is a great technique for simplifying applications.

+##The Flow of the Test
 If a participant is hesitating, don't be afraid to let them think.
 After a while you can ask them what they are thinking, and what is making them hesitate.
 This can be revealing.
 After that you can prompt them with the answer.

+Make sure your test doesn't run for more than 45 minutes.
+After this time, participants tend to tire, and you will stop getting useful information.